 In the corporate world, we also tend to overcomplicate things.
-We work hard to find complicated answers to All the Problems of the organization, while the simple, disappointing answer to this question is “communication”.
+We work hard to find complicated answers to all the problems of the organization, while the simple, disappointing answer to this question is “communication”.
 It doesn’t matter which tool or what organizational structure you choose, without effective communication, it’s bound to fail.
 It’s not the system or the process.
-It’s not even the message.
-It’s the communication.
+It’s not even the message, but communication.

-The effects of not communicating, or not communicating effectively, includes – to name but a few – unnecessary and costly errors, duplicate work, things falling through the cracks, ambiguity or confusion which in turn results in delays, misunderstandings, frustration, unhappy customers and unhappy employees.
+The effects of not communicating, or not communicating effectively, include – to name but a few – unnecessary and costly errors, duplicate work, things falling through the cracks, ambiguity or confusion which in turn results in delays, misunderstandings, frustration, and unhappy customers and employees.
 The list is endless.

 Analyzing the fault root cause of any problem in your organization, chances are good that at the source lies some form of miscommunication.

 When your employees are unhappy, it’s because they feel their opinion doesn’t count.
 This means you’re not listening to their needs.
 If your customers are unhappy, it’s because their expectations are not in line with yours.
 There’s a gap between what they think they’re getting and what they are actually getting.
 If your team fails to implement your big vision – or a small one for that matter – it’s either because they don’t understand your expectations or don’t agree with it.
 Regardless what the problem, it always involves a gap in communication.

 So here’s a rough guide with 10 ways to improve communication at work, even though a book might be more fitting:

 1. Communication is a Two-way Street

 Communication is the art of being understood and trying to understand a different viewpoint than your own.

 Listening is as important as speaking.
 If there are not equal parts of each, there is most likely no effective communication.

 Listening without speaking is as harmful as speaking without listening.